TechnikEmpire/GQ/README.md

  - Wrapping things up in proper namespaces.
  - Reduce allocations of any kind as much as possible.
  - Remove custom rolled automatic reference counting and replace with standard `shared_ptr` types.
  - Fix broken parsing that was ported from cascadia, but is invalid for use with Gumbo Parser.
-The original gumb-query project is broken twofold, one in that it converts escaped character codes to literal values, which Gumbo Parser does not, and two in that it does not convert character references to literal values, which Gumbo Parser does.
+ - Make parsing/matching produce the same behavior as jQuery does on the exact same test data.
  - Replace `std::string` with `boost::string_ref` wherever string copies don't truly need to be generated.
  - Expose internal Gumbo Parser structures and modify to allow construction of `GQDocument` (formerly `CDocument`) from existing `GumboOutput*`.
  - Implement optimizations for trivial selectors.